dgehringer/advent-of-code/README.md

-# advent-of-code-2020
+# advent-of-code

-My humble try to master the puzzles of AoC 2020
+My humble try to master the puzzles of AoC 2020 and 2021